-The association Quatre Couleurs, whose mission is to defend the creation made in France, while instilling audacious transversalities between the crafts, has brought together its artists in the Basfroi workshop, from 30 November to 1 December 2019, in the 11th arrondissement of Paris, around an event entitled the "Black and White Parade".
+Quatre Couleurs, whose mission is to defend creative work made in France, while at the same time instilling bold cross-disciplinarity between the arts and crafts, has brought its artists together at the Basfroi workshop, from 30 November to 1 December 2019, in the 11th arrondissement of Paris, for an event entitled the "Black And White Parade".

 On this occasion was present : Gwendoline Finaz de Villaine, Jeremy Kapone, Marlène Delcambre, Anna Marchlewska, Marine Coutelas, Thomas Drischel from Maison Robert Kerr, Emeric Thibierge, Luc Kieffer, Elizabeth Schmitt from Maison Vaincourt, Youmna Megarbane from Maison Youm Paris, Alexandra Baaske from Maison Galluchat, Delphine Brabant, Gratianne Bascans, Sophie Gregoire from Maison Agnelle, Pierre-Christian Tramier from Champagne Arlaux, Gwenaëlle Chassin De Kergommeaux from GCDK Design, Sophie Engster and Franck le Franc from Maison Chamberlan, Éléonore de Staël, Jérôme Cordié from Aithesis, Fabrice Ausset.